Erie Times-News

 The Erie Times-News is a daily morning newspaper in Erie, Pennsylvania.
-It has a daily circulation of about 47,385 and a Sunday circulation of about 58,378.
+It is owned by Gannett.

 The beginning

 The newspaper was founded as the Erie Daily Times on April 12, 1888, by nine printers involved in a labor dispute at another newspaper.
 They each invested $25 to establish the Times Publishing Company, which was initially located in a cellar at the corner of 9th Street and State Street.
 John J. Mead Sr., one of the founders, eventually bought out his partners.
 The Mead family headed the newspaper until August 2003.

 The newspaper relocated to West 10th Street and Peach Street on April 12, 1924.

 One company, two newspapers

 The Times Publishing Company bought out the rival Erie Dispatch Herald in 1956 and co-located the two staffs in 1957 in the Dispatch Heralds building at East 12th and French streets.
 On January 7, 1957, the Erie Morning News made its debut.
 The Times Publishing Company built a new plant, housing a Goss Metro offset press, at 205 West 12th Street, moving there on June 6, 1970.
 As it had done since 1957, the company kept the editorial departments of the "Morning News" (The "Erie" was removed from the name during the 1960s) and the "Erie Daily Times" separate.
 The other departments served the entire operation.
 News and sports reporters shared desks, coming in on separate shifts.
 Members of both staffs occupied the "Times-News."
 In 1977, the two Saturday editions were combined into the "Times-News Weekender," a paper staffed only by "Morning News" reporters and editors.
 The company published the Morning News and the afternoon Erie Daily Times until September 29, 2000, and September 1, 2000, respectively.
 The company merged the two staffs and operations into the present-day Erie Times-News, which was first published on October 2, 2000.

 During most of the 1970s through the late 1990s cousins Ed, Mike and Frank Mead operated the company growing it from two daily newspapers, the Warren Times-Observer and the Erie Times-News.
 The company was variously involved in radio (Florida), cable television (Millcreek Township and Edinboro) and local weekly/weekly newspapers in Northwestern Pennsylvania and California.

 The fourth generation of family owners entered the business in various capacities including editorial (Marnie Mead and Matt Mead) and Sales and Marketing (Sara Mead, Karen Mead and Chris Mead).
 In 1997, Chris Mead created the newspaper's website, GoErie.com and a wholly owned subsidiary, CyberInk.